wulffern/aic2022/lectures/l03_refbias.md

 A voltage is only defined between two points.
 There is no such thing as the _voltage at a point on a wire_, nor _voltage in a node_.
 Yes, I know we say that, but it's not right.
 What we forget is that by _voltage in a node_ we always, always mean _voltage in a node referred to ground_.

-We've invented this magical place called _ground_, the final restingplace of all electroncs, and we have agreed that all voltages refer to that point.
+We've invented this magical place called _ground_, the final resting place of all electroncs, and we have agreed that all voltages refer to that point.

 So when we say "Voltage in node A is 1V", what we actually mean is "Voltage in node A is 1 V referred to ground".